Skip to main content

 Abraham Lincoln learned much of what made him a great president — honesty, sincerity, toughness, and humility — from his early reading and from studying the lives of Washington and Franklin.

 Editor's Note: David S. Reynolds is a Distinguished Professor at the Graduate Center of the City University of New York and the author of 15 books including first-rate biographies of Walt Whitman, John Brown, and Harriet Beecher Stowe.
-His latest is Abe: Abraham Lincoln in His Times, an ambitious and wide-ranging biography relating Lincoln to his cultural environment in antebellum America.
+His latest is Abe: Abraham Lincoln in His Times, an ambitious and wide-ranging biography connecting Lincoln to his cultural environment in antebellum America.
 Publishers Weekly calls the book “magisterial and authoritative."

 Lincoln oil painting

-Lincoln's greatness is partly attributed to his wide-ranging reading habits, which from an early age encompassed all kinds of sources, high and low, sacred and secular.
+Lincoln's greatness is partly attributed to his wide-ranging reading habits, which, from an early age, encompassed all kinds of sources, high and low, sacred and secular.

-What makes a President great?
+What makes a president great?
 How do we judge the character of candidates for high office?
-Those questions have been transcendent for American voters since the earliest days of our Republic.
-And since most people believe that Lincoln was our greatest President, it’s worth examining what it was that made him great.
+Those questions have been transcendent for American voters since the earliest days of our republic.
+And, since most people believe that Lincoln was our greatest president, it’s worth examining what it was that made him great.

 Lincoln gained many of these traits through reading.
 Today, psychologists such as Geoff Kaufman at Dartmouth College point out that when we read about and identify with characters in fiction, we tend to subconsciously adopt their behavior.
 Lincoln proves that the same is true of nonfiction as well – his early reading exposed him to the role models of George Washington and Benjamin Franklin.
 And he absorbed core values from the Bible and Aesop’s Fables, and learned from reading James Riley that America had the finest political system in the world, but it was also stained by the worst form of oppression.